sourcegraph/about/handbook/engineering/enablement/repo-management/direction.md

 ## Where we are now

 > - Where is the team's area of ownership in terms of its maturity?
 Is it new and basic, or complete and lovable?
-Are different features at different levels?<br>- What did we achieve in the last few months?<br>- What key learnings did we recently make?<br>- What is on the critical path for growth?<br>- How does the product fit within Sourcegraph as a whole?
+Are different features at different levels?
+> - What did we achieve in the last few months?
+> - What key learnings did we recently make?
+> - What is on the critical path for growth?
+> - How does the product fit within Sourcegraph as a whole?

 ### Top customer, support, sales and marketing issues

-> - What are the top issues from customers we are taking on this quarter?<br>- What are the top requests from other teams at Sourcegraph we are taking on this quarter?
+> ⚠️ Please see below in [Strategy and plans](#strategy-and-plans) for more information on which problems are actually in scope of the team.

+- Monorepo support
+  - **Problem:** A major priority is to start supporting repositories that are massive in scale.
+Today, this does not work simply because the machines take too long to process unindexed searches, even with a MASSIVE machine.
+- Phabricator support
+  - **Problem:** Phabricator support within Sourcegraph was never properly implemented, resulting in limited support.
+- Bitbucket Cloud permission syncing
+  - **Problem:** Atlassian are ending support for BitBucket Server and staring moving all customers to the Cloud.
+But Sourcegraph doesn't currently support native permission syncing for BitBucket Cloud.
+-

 ### Competitive landscape

-> - Who is the competition for this product area?<br>- What recent developments in competition is impacting sales, marketing and product strategy?
+> - Who is the competition for this product area?
+> - What recent developments in competition is impacting sales, marketing and product strategy?

 ### Analyst landscape

-> - If you are not currently involved with analyst discussions for your product area, you can reach out to Christine for context here and to stay in the loop in the future.<br>- Are there analysts tracking this product area?<br>- How are analysts positioning the product?
+> - If you are not currently involved with analyst discussions for your product area, you can reach out to Christine for context here and to stay in the loop in the future.
+> - Are there analysts tracking this product area?
+> - How are analysts positioning the product?
 What are areas of improvement?

 ## Strategy and plans

 ### Goals

-🎯 ...
+ 🎯 Goal 1

-  🎯 ...
+ 🎯 Goal 2

-  🎯 ...
+ 🎯 Goal 3

 ### Themes